mansibm6/pneumonia-chest-x-ray-classification/README.md

 #### -- Project Status: [Completed]

 ## Project Objective
-The purpose of this project is to classifiy the large dataset of chest x-ray images using a convolutional neural network.
+The purpose of this project is to classifiy a large dataset of chest x-ray images using a convolutional neural network.

 ### Dataset: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia